 After a certain folder has been selected for sharing, its absolute path will become the share name other computers must use for mounting.
 Other computers will see the whole file hierarchy within (or “below”) that folder.
 If computers should additionally be allowed to mount a subfolder of the shared folder, check the option Allow clients to also mount objects in the shared folder.
 Example: Instead of /share other systems may also mount /share/subfolder if desired.

 Mapping user and group accounts between client and server

 The pop-up button User Mapping defines how users and groups of accessing computers should be mapped to users and groups of the sharing computer.
 The security model of NFS allows certain limitations:

-- Use customized setting (see advanced options): This setting allows to define advanced mappings manually.
-The button Show advanced options has to pressed (see below).
+Use customized setting (see advanced options): This setting allows to define advanced mappings manually.
+The button Show advanced options has to clicked (see below).

 Security settings when using Kerberos

 If your network defines a Kerberos realm and a respective Kerberos Key Distribution Center is available, NFS shares can be protected by additional security features and data transfer can be encrypted.
 The pop-up button Minimum Security specifies what security features an accessing computer (and Kerberos user) have to support at least to be granted access to this share.